electronart/esearch-project-translation/README.md

 ## Staying up-to-date

-They happen when you're translating an outdated version of the template.lang file, part of which might have been translated by someone else.
+Merge conflicts can happen if you're translating an outdated version of the template.lang file, part of which might have been translated by someone else.

-To prevent this, download the latest release of eSearch Pro right before you translate
+To prevent this, download and install the latest release of eSearch Pro right before you translate.
+The template.lang file can be found under C:\Users\User\AppData\Roaming\eSearch\i18n\

 Download from here: https://dtsearch.co.uk/news/product/esearch-pro/